Product documentation

 Test To test a payment note, you can copy this in the Test Note box, and press [Test].
 The info log will show how the data will be interpreted during import and reconciliation.

-Use banking journals If set, a new menu item for Dynamics banking journals becomes available in Cash and bank management / Journal Entries.
+Use banking journals If set, a new menu item for Banking journals becomes available in Cash and bank management / Journal Entries.
 It also prevents using journals with a fixed offset account of type bank, being used in General Journals (they won't show in the list of journals, nor in the lookup of the journal names).
 This way we make a slightly easier on the users ("where are my Baking Journals, I don't want to work in a General Journal"), and allow ourselves to clean up the General Journal form.

 Tab Tracing allows the user to configure the Tracing settings.
 Tracing can be used to understand why the system find a customer/vendor and/or an invoice.
 As it consumes more resources, use it when needed.
 It does not have an effect on the way accounts and invoices are found.